 Student support

-Most students require a little extra help from time to time.
-Shetland College UHI offers help in a number of different areas.
+Sometimes you might require a little extra help; we offer help in a number of different areas.

 Personal adviser